researchart/rose6icse/submissions/available/prevalenceValuesPublications/README.md

 # Human Values in Software Engineering Publications (2015-2018)

 We make available our manual classification of human values in Software Engineering Publications (2015 - 2018) as a complement to our publication.
-We permit the use of this artifact for reproduction and validation of our result and classification protocol.
+We used Schwartz's Theory of Basic Values for the classification.

 ## Dataset
 File name: `prevalence-human-values-in-se-publication.csv`